THE KILLER

 Victor picks off all his would be killers one by one before finding a receipt for some hotel in one of the killer’s pockets, so we’re assuming that’s his next move in order to deduce who put out the contract on him.
 The McGuffin scented flash drive from the beginning was also mentioned, so let’s all very safely assume that’s what the contract is really about.
 Sometimes spy novels feel like the reader is trying to catch up with the plot from page one. (think Aaron Sorkin dialogue) And others just outright confuse you. (think of any line from the movie Tenet) But with this particular story it’s as if readers are constantly waiting on the plot to catch up.
 It certainly makes the story more manageable but it removes the urgency.

 Someone named Alvarez is at the morgue looking at one of the bodies Victor killed.
 The corpse of course didn’t have the McGuffin sounding flash drive, and Alvarez mentions he must now call Langley with the bad news.
 Next the two CIA guys arrive at the murder scene, Alvarez and Kennard.
 They are afforded no help by the investigating local French police.
 On the surface this provides a little rogue like tension.
-But the more spy novels that are read, the more I’m convinced this is done to create separate silos of plot crucibles, allowing the central characters that work in law enforcement or other centralized agencies to operate independently of the plot progression without disengaging the reader.
+But the more spy novels that are read, the more it seems this is done to create separate silos of plot crucibles, allowing the central characters that work in law enforcement or other centralized agencies to operate independently of the plot progression without disengaging the reader.

-Victor logs on to some (south – to be clear) Korean gaming chat in an Internet cafe to converse with his broker that hired him to take out his client.
+Victor logs on to some (South – to be clear) Korean gaming chat in an Internet cafe to converse with his broker that hired him to take out his client.
 Victor speaks with corporate syntax but alerts his employer that there were people there trying to kill him and that could have only happened if the broker breached confidentiality.
 The man denies it but uses the word ‘us’ while proclaiming his innocence.
 Victor thinks broker and client are now somehow connected even though he keeps them separated via his method of doing things.
 Victor tells the broker he won’t be returning the flash drive that feels like McGuffin to the touch because of the lapse in security and that he may decide to pursue the broker pro bono for this failing.
 This was just a whole bunch of great writing in this chapter.
 Plenty of exposition and setting the table but wringing with tension between Victor and the broker the entire time.
 Really shook things out of the cynical cliché diagnosis.
 This detective is officially rooting for Victor and what a reassuring feeling to be in the spy novel happy place.
 Giddyup.

 Big expo chapter in the form of a CIA meeting between department heads.
 Fully expecting it to be a dull screeching halt of a chapter, but instead we were given a creative yet straightforward way to deliver boring intel.
 Procter, our POV for the CIA in Langley and a real on the nose name, chats with Chambers his lady boss and someone named Ferguson, while Alvarez brings them up to date on the speaker phone.
 They wanted the flash drive because it contains the location of a sunken Russian ship with fancy missiles on it and even fancier tech that the USA can’t match.
 Alvarez is amped about catching the professional hitman that offed the person they were planning on buying it from (Ozols the Latvian) Also the eight dead bodies at the hotel in Paris all seemed to be handled by the same person, so Alvarez knows he’s got his white whale.